NikhilPatel2019/NetflixClone-withUserAuthentication/README.md

          II.
 Copy API key and paste it in request.js file.

 ### Step 4 - Running the Project
-          npm start <br />
+          npm start
-          Runs the app in the development mode.<br />
+          Runs the app in the development mode.
           Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-          The page will reload if you make edits.<br />
+          The page will reload if you make edits.
           You will also see any lint errors in the console.

 .